Bachelor’s Application Requirements (BFA)

 The Committee on Admissions considers artistic potential and the ability to succeed academically as the two most important considerations for admission.
 These same criteria are used to consider accepted students for multi-year merit scholarships at the time of admissions.
 No additional forms are required.
 Students applying for need-based aid should complete the free federal application form at www.fafsa.ed.gov.
 For more information on Corcoran financial aid, please click here.

-- Secondary School Transcripts must be submitted by BFA candidates who have not completed 24 college-level credits prior to applying.
-Candidates must receive a high school diploma or equivalent prior to their attendance at the Corcoran.
+Secondary School Transcripts must be submitted by applicants who have not completed 24 college-level credits prior to applying.
+Applicants must receive a high school diploma or equivalent prior to their attendance at the Corcoran.
 Official copies of all high school transcripts, including courses in progress and final transcripts must be forwarded to the Office of Admissions.

-- College Transcripts are required of candidates who have completed any post-secondary coursework, regardless of whether or not they intend to seek credits for the work.
+College Transcripts are required of applicants who have completed any post-secondary coursework, regardless of whether or not they intend to seek credits for the work.
 Official transcripts must be requested from each institution attended.

-- Advanced Placement Credit may be awarded to students who take Advanced Placement (AP) examinations offered by The College Board.
-Candidates are encouraged to have official results of the AP exams forwarded to the Office of Admissions for credit evaluation. (optional)
+Advanced Placement Credit may be awarded to students who take Advanced Placement (AP) examinations offered by The College Board and receive a score of 4 or 5.
+Applicants are encouraged to have official results of the AP exams forwarded to the Office of Admissions for credit evaluation. (optional)